ttmtt-amz/amazon-sagemaker-keras-text-classification/README.md

 This demo will require that you have staged the demo data into an S3 bucket within another account.
 To do so do the following.

 1\.
-Create a new S3 bucket titled 'sagemaker-aiml-data-<unique-name>'; you may accept all other default permissions for this bucket.
+Create a new S3 bucket titled 'sagemaker-aiml-data-&lt;unique-name&gt;'; you may accept all other default permissions for this bucket.

 After the bucket has been created we can seed the bucket with the AI/ML Dataset